She can't talk but she's still giving them life's most important lessons

 3. Heaven is just around the corner

 Grandpa was gone long before I met my husband, but we often talk about him, and especially remember him on the Day of the Dead.
 They know Grandpa “lives in heaven.”
 And since Grandma is in our living room, and Grandpa is in heaven, a natural connection is formed between these two “places.”
 Heaven comes up a lot in daily conversation.
 That’s a good thing because we need to remember what Hebrews speaks of as the “anchor of the soul,” in that “interior behind the veil” (6:18-20.
 Check out this passage sometime.
-Pope Francis wowed me with this image of our anchor being in heaven.
-I didn’t realize till later that he was referencing Scripture).
+Pope Francis has wowed me with his beautiful reflections on this image of our anchor being in heaven.)

 4. Being part of a family means being part of something wonderful.
 It also means sometimes giving something up.